chuckmasterson/chuckmasterson.github.io/_posts/2007-06-15-went-frogging.md

 ---
 Micah and I went frogging last night and took some pictures.
 Here they come.

-{% include fig.html src="IMAG0001.jpg" %}
+{% include fig.html src="IMAG0001.jpg" caption="First catch" %}

-First catch

-{% include fig.html src="IMAG0002.jpg" %}
+{% include fig.html src="IMAG0002.jpg" caption="A big one" %}

-A big one

-{% include fig.html src="IMAG0004.jpg" %}
+{% include fig.html src="IMAG0004.jpg" caption="Underside.
+He looks like he’s

-Underside.
-He looks like he’s terrified, but somewhere deep down, having fun a little bit.
+terrified, but somewhere deep down, having fun a little bit." %}

-{% include fig.html src="IMAG0005.jpg" %}
+{% include fig.html src="IMAG0005.jpg" caption="“Whatever.
+Just put me back

-“Whatever.
-Just put me back when you’re finished, okay?”
-The hand is Micah’s.
+when you’re finished, okay?”
+The hand is Micah’s." %}

-{% include fig.html src="IMAG0006.jpg" %}
+{% include fig.html src="IMAG0006.jpg" caption="Burke’s pond has some very deep

-Burke’s pond has some very deep and rich mud.
+and rich mud.
 Smells sulfurous.
-For all this, I still didn’t catch the frog I was going after.
+For all this, I still didn’t catch the frog I was going after." %}

 Frogging is fun.
 We plan to go many more times this summer.